-The ADA considers fixed-route bus service to be “the primary mode of public transportation for everyone, including people with disabilities.”
-Under the ADA, COTA Mainstream serves as a “safety net” for only those persons whose functional capacity imposed by their disability prevents them from riding the regular COTA bus.
+The ADA considers fixed-route vehicle service to be “the primary mode of public transportation for everyone, including people with disabilities.”
+Under the ADA, COTA Mainstream serves as a “safety net” for only those persons whose functional capacity imposed by their disability prevents them from riding the regular COTA vehicle.
 Disability alone does not qualify a person to use COTA Mainstream under the ADA.

-Any origin or destination location more than ¾ of a mile from a fixed-route bus line or trips made outside of the fixed-route hours of operation in any area is considered to be Non-ADA.
+Any origin or destination location more than ¾ of a mile from a fixed-route service line or trips made outside of the fixed-route hours of operation in any area is considered to be non-ADA.

-All qualified COTA Mainstream customers may also download the Accessible Services Guide for Paratransit Users to learn more about the rules and guidelines for riding the service.
+All qualified COTA Mainstream customers may also download the Accessible Services Guide for Paratransit Users to learn more about the rules and guidelines for using the service.

 Getting Mainstream Visitor Status

-Columbus metropolitan area visitors who are unable to use the local COTA bus because of their disabilities can get Mainstream Visitor Status for 21 days in a rolling 365 day period.
+Columbus metropolitan area visitors who are unable to use the local COTA fixed-route service because of their disabilities can get Mainstream Visitor Status for 21 days in a rolling 365-day period.
 To apply for visitor status, please have your current paratransit provider mail, fax, or email verification to our office.